Govt's Rs 7,350 cr PLI push for IT hardware manufacturing

-New Delhi, Feb 24 (IANS) In a major boost for domestic manufacturing of IT hardware ranging from laptops, PCs to servers, the Union Cabinet on Wednesday approved the Production Linked Incentive (PLI) Scheme for IT Hardware, entailing a cost of around Rs 7,350 crore.
+New Delhi: In a major boost for domestic manufacturing of IT hardware ranging from laptops, PCs to servers, the Union Cabinet on Wednesday approved the Production Linked Incentive (PLI) Scheme for IT Hardware, entailing a cost of around Rs 7,350 crore.

 The scheme proposes production linked incentive to boost domestic manufacturing and attract large investments in the value chain of IT hardware.
 The target segments under the proposed scheme include laptops, tablets, all-in-one PCs and servers, said an official statement.